 For our recent shootout of The Firebird we had three minty, potentially hot copies of the Mercury with Dorati, as well as our noisy ref.
 (We have a noisy reference copy for just about every major title by now.
 We have been doing these shootouts for a very long time.
-After thirty years in the record business we have accumulated a World Class collection of great sounding records that just too noisy to sell.)
+After thirty years in the record business we have accumulated a World Class collection of great sounding records that are just too noisy to sell.
+[As of 2022 this is no longer true.
+Our customers seem to be able to put up with the louder surface noise of some records if the price is right.]

 So clear and ALIVE.
 Transparent, with huge hall space extending wall to wall and floor to ceiling.
 Zero compression.